Note: The links in this post are affiliate links.

 This is a good time to present my semi-standard disclaimer…

-Important: This project involves the use of a lead-acid battery and a device that produces 120V of AC current.
+Important: This project involves the use of a lead-acid battery and a power inverter that produces 110 AC volts.

 Although this is a very simple setup to put together, there are still some very real risks involved.